-- a.
-Indications: Due to the location(s) of non-compressible hemorrhages, mechanical hemorrhage control will be difficult to complete.
+- A. Indications: Due to the location(s) of non-compressible hemorrhages, mechanical hemorrhage control will be difficult to complete.
 Rapid transport to surgical intervention is the priority for these patients.
-The following care is to be completed en-route. - i.
-Direct pressure: If applicable - ii.
-Wound Packing: If applicable provider may attempt to pack the wound or laceration. - iii.
+The following care is to be completed en-route. - 1.
+Direct pressure: If applicable - 2.
+Wound Packing: If applicable provider may attempt to pack the wound or laceration. - 3.
 Consider TXA administration in patients 15 years old or older.
-See TXA Policy (#7150).
+See TXA